-"Tell me about your dream job?" can be a tricky interview question.
-Even though your dream job might have nothing to do with the job you're interviewing for, don't mention it if it's not related.
+"Tell me about your dream job" can be a tricky interview question.
+Even though your dream job might have nothing to do with the job you're interviewing for, don't mention this if it's not related.
 Instead, make an effort to connect your answer to the position you're interviewing for.

 Learn more about what information interviewers hope to discover through your response, along with some do's and don'ts for answering this question.